LingDong-/PoseOSC/README.md

 ### Processing

 See `/demos/PoseOSCProcessingReceiver`.
-First make sure PoseOSC is running, then fire up [Processing](http://processing.org) and run the demo.
+First make sure PoseOSC is running, and that **`format` field is set to `XML`**, then fire up [Processing](http://processing.org) and run the demo.
 You'll see simple black lines indicating the poses.

 ### OpenFrameworks

-Coming soon.
+See `/demos/PoseOSCOpenframeworksReceiver`.
+First compile the OF app (Xcode/make/etc.).
+While PoseOSC is running and the **`format` field is set to `ARR`**, run the OF app.
+You'll see simple black lines indicating the poses.